Markz2z/Fuck-the-Leetcode/README.md

-This repository contain all of the LeetCode problems I've already solved.
+The repository record all the LeetCode I have already solved!